sandipanpaul21/Machine-Learning-in-Python-Code/README.md

-## How to Approach Machine Learning Problem Step by Step !!
+## How to Approach ML Problems Step by Step !!

 ### Step 1 - Know about the Dataset
 * What Dataset is all about?